 We can all remember when it happened right?
 The big CCE (Cord-Cutting Epiphany)!

-My cord-cutting epiphany came after my cable service hiked its price up for a fifth year straight.
-I remember it clearly, like the birth of my child, or that time I stepped on a three-pronged plug in the darkness.
+My cord-cutting epiphany came after my cable service hiked its price up for the fifth year straight.
+I remember it clearly, like the birth of my child, or that time I stepped on a plug in the darkness.

 It’s our fault we’re in this mess

 Once upon a time, cable had all the stuff we loved to watch because content producers had no other options.
 Then Netflix showed a bit of thigh and content producers became seduced.

 With this abundance of talent, Netflix and other streaming services grew.
 Cable, which couldn’t take risks, took a shotgun blast to the chest.
 Brutal, but accurate.

 The blood splatter on the wall made big studios hedge their bets and license content to Netflix and Co.
 This left cable in critical condition.

 Then, those big studios stepped on a three-pronged plug and had an epiphany of their own…

 If Netflix and Co. can do it, why can’t we?